Arts Vision 2030 will be publicly released on October 27.

 Funding & Management

-The cultural planning effort will be stewarded by the Cultural Office of the Pikes Peak Region, which will serve as the fiscal conduit for all funding and expenses, and the administrative lead.
-The Cultural Office’s Executive Director, Andy Vick, and the Executive Director of Bee Vradenburg Foundation, David Siegel, serve as co-chairs of a 21-member volunteer Cultural Plan Steering Committee of creative leaders formed in October 2018.
-Eventually, focus group meetings, one-on-one interviews, online surveys, and community engagement efforts during the planning process will include artists, leaders of arts organizations and groups, for-profit creative businesses, arts patrons and donors, community partners and cross-sector peers, and many more.
+The cultural planning effort is stewarded by the Cultural Office of the Pikes Peak Region, which serves as the fiscal conduit for all funding and expenses, and the administrative lead.
+The Cultural Office’s Executive Director, Andy Vick, and the Executive Director of Bee Vradenburg Foundation, David Siegel, serve as co-chairs of a 25-member volunteer Cultural Plan Steering Committee outlined above.
 The Cultural Office’s Deputy Director, Angela Seals, serves as the local project coordinator with daily program involvement.

 Funding to support the cultural planning process has been assembled from a combination of entities, acknowledged with much appreciate below.
 Additional funding is still being pursued.

 Questions can be directed to info@CulturalOffice.org.